-Option read_concurrency can be combined with option write_concurrency.
+Option read\concurrency can be combined with option write\concurrency.
 You typically want to combine these when large concurrent read bursts and large concurrent write bursts are common.

-'''

-{decentralized_counters,boolean()}

-'''
+{decentralized\counters,boolean()}

 Performance tuning.
-Defaults to true for all tables with the write_concurrency option set to auto.
-For tables of type ordered_set the option also defaults to true when the write_concurrency option is set to true.
-The option defaults to false for all other configurations.
-This option has no effect if the write_concurrency option is set to false.
+Defaults to true for tables of type ordered\set with the write\concurrency option enabled, and defaults to false for all other table types.
+This option has no effect if the write\concurrency option is set to false.

 When this option is set to true, the table is optimized for frequent concurrent calls to operations that modify the tables size and/or its memory consumption (e.g., insert/2 and delete/2).
-The drawback is that calls to info/1 and info/2 with size or memory as the second argument can get much slower when the decentralized_counters option is turned on.
+The drawback is that calls to info/1 and info/2 with size or memory as the second argument can get much slower when the decentralized\counters option is turned on.